florianajir/rabbitmq-sql-worker/src/Meup/Bundle/SnotraBundle/Resources/mapping.md

 ### oneToOne

-The Many-To-One association is likely the same as the One-To-One.
+The many-to-one association is likely the same as the One-To-One.

 You can define a self-referencing one-to-one relationships